csteach125/csteach125.github.io/coursework.md

     * outline design and development for the semester
     * applied concepts and structures
     * ...
-  * groups will be assigned during the semester (max.
-5 persons per group)
+  * max.
+3 persons per group
     * group report must clearly define each student's work and contributions, where applicable
       * no attribution, no mark